Donald Trump speaks with Canada’s Mark Carney amid trade tensions

 The call came less than 24 hours after Carney forcefully rebuked Trump for increasing tariffs on Canadian goods.
 The US president had announced 25-percent levies on foreign cars, starting on Wednesday.

+“The leaders agreed to begin comprehensive negotiations about a new economic and security relationship immediately following the election,” it said.

+Ottawa’s statement added, however, that Carney told Trump that his government “will implement retaliatory tariffs to protect Canadian workers and our economy, following the announcement of additional US trade actions on April 2”.

-“I reject any attempts to weaken Canada, to wear us down, to break us, so that America can own us.
-That will never happen,” Carney said on Thursday.
+A day earlier, Carney said he rejects “any attempts to weaken Canada, to wear us down, to break us, so that America can own us”.

 He also suggested that US-Canada ties have undergone a dramatic transformation because of Trump.

-“The old relationship we had with the United States – based on deepening integration of our economies and tight security and military cooperation – is over,” the Canadian prime minister told reporters.
+“The old relationship we had with the United States – based on deepening integration of our economies and tight security and military cooperation – is over,” the Canadian prime minister told reporters on Thursday.

-Still, Carney said he was looking forward to speaking to Trump to resolve the issues between the two countries.

-The Canadian prime minister has visited the United Kingdom and France after taking office.
+Carney visited the United Kingdom and France after taking office.
 He has not yet gone to the US – traditionally Ottawa’s closest ally and trade partner.

 On Thursday, he stressed the need for Canada to “pivot” its trade relationships away from the US.